Micenas/Kaishen/doc/README.md

-gcoin Core
+kaishen Core
 =====================

 Setup
 ---------------------
-[gcoin Core](http://gcoin.org/wallet) is the original gcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of gcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[kaishen Core](http://kaishen.org/wallet) is the original kaishen client and it builds the backbone of the network.
+However, it downloads and stores the entire history of kaishen transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run gcoin on your native platform.
+The following are some helpful notes on how to run kaishen on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/gcoin-qt (GUI, 32-bit) or bin/32/gcoind (headless, 32-bit)
+- bin/32/kaishen-qt (GUI, 32-bit) or bin/32/kaishend (headless, 32-bit)
-- bin/64/gcoin-qt (GUI, 64-bit) or bin/64/gcoind (headless, 64-bit)
+- bin/64/kaishen-qt (GUI, 64-bit) or bin/64/kaishend (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run gcoin-qt.exe.
+Unpack the files into a directory, and then run kaishen-qt.exe.

 ### OSX

-Drag gcoin-Qt to your applications folder, and then run gcoin-Qt.
+Drag kaishen-Qt to your applications folder, and then run kaishen-Qt.

 ### Need Help?

-* See the documentation at the [gcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [kaishen Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [gcoin Forum](http://forum.gcoin.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [kaishen Forum](http://forum.kaishen.org/).
-* Join one of our Slack groups [gcoin Slack Groups](https://gcoin.org/slack-logins/).
+* Join one of our Slack groups [kaishen Slack Groups](https://kaishen.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build gcoin on your native platform.
+The following are developer notes on how to build kaishen on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)